ACINQ/eclair/docs/Tor.md

 ### Blockchain watchdogs

 Eclair version 0.5.0 introduced blockchain watchdogs, that fetch bitcoin headers from various sources in order to detect whether the node is being eclipsed.
-Eclair supports four sources atm:
+Eclair supports four sources at the moment:

 * blockchainheaders.net
 * blockcypher.com